Questfall/docs/authors/author spaces.md

 ***

-### Silver Donations
+### Assets and Donation

 Each author space has a QFT, Gold, and Silver balances that can be used for special rewards and to promote the created quests.
-The owners can freely deposit any amount of these assets to the author's space.

-QFT and Gold can be withdrawn but Silver can be only used within the author space.
+The owners can freely deposit any amount of these assets to the author's space and withdraw QFT and Gold.
+Silver can be only used within the author's space for promotion and can’t be withdrawn or donated.

-Other users can **Donate** assets to the author space to increase the Silver balance.
+Users other than the creator can **Donate Assets** to the author space to increase the Silver balance.
 The donation allows project members and common users to support the space.
 Donated QFTs and Gold are immediately burned to Silver.

 {% hint style="info" %}
 Personal resources can be used directly for promotion by the quest creator without manually moving the assets to the author space first.
 {% endhint %}

 ***